M4lcode/m4lcode.github.io/_posts/2024-12-11-nova-keylogger.md

     <meta http-equiv="refresh" content="3; url=https://any.run/cybersecurity-blog/nova-keylogger-malware-analysis">
   </head>
   <body>
-    <p>You are being redirected to the full analysis on <a href="https://any.run/cybersecurity-blog/nova-keylogger-malware-analysis">ANY.RUN</a>.
-If you are not redirected automatically, click the link.</p>
+    <p>You are being redirected to the full analysis on ANY.RUN blog.
+If you are not redirected automatically, click the link https://any.run/cybersecurity-blog/nova-keylogger-malware-analysis</p>
   </body>
 </html>